 Yousign is a digital signature software based in France.
 They provide a software and an API to insurance companies and big corporate groups, mostly in France.

 Alexis Michel, Growth Marketer at Yousign, has kindly shared a few insights on how they do webinars and how they use Livestorm to generate/qualify leads.

 Basically, it goes like this.
 In 15 minutes we present :

-Then, we do a live demo of Yousign.
-We noticed that this demo was very useful to show the capabilities of our product to our attendees.
+We noticed that there’s a before and after the demo.
 This is why we squeeze the presentation part to 15 minutes max.

 I watched a lot of webinars, mostly from our competitors, when we were trying to figure out how we would do it.
 And I noticed that they were extremely boring, they would run a dull Powerpoint presentation for one hour.
 It had no human touch at all.